carlosouro/naturejs/readme.md

 # NatureJS
 ![Travis-CI build](https://travis-ci.org/Odobo/naturejs.svg "Travis-CI build")

-NatureJS is an easy to use Class system for Javascript supporting private, protected and package scopes, and inheretance.
+NatureJS is an easy to use Class system for Javascript supporting private, protected and package scopes, and inheritance.
 Supported in any Ecma5 compliant javascript environment (node.js or browser).

 - - -